 LIU Global offers a full four-year degree program, as well as the opportunity for students to visit for just a semester or a year.
 The curriculum is progressive, meaning that the skills and knowledge that students build in one year serve as a foundation for their learning in the next.
-Geographically, this means that students spend their first year in Costa Rica, their second and third years with a choice of programs in India, traveling across Asia, Australia, South Africa and Asia, and their fourth year split between a country of their choosing and New York City.
+Geographically, this means that students spend their first year in Costa Rica, their second and third years with a choice of programs in Asia, Australia and South Africa and their fourth year split between a country of their choosing and New York City.

 LIU Global believes in learning by doing, integrating classroom learning, social interaction, community service, and independent study.
 Students begin their education with a first-year seminar that orients them toward their education as a whole.
 They form a learning community through the classroom, collaborative study projects, and their participation in the organizational life of each center, with opportunities and responsibilities for student leadership and service.
 Learning is individualized through the close personal attention of advisors who meet independently with students at least every two weeks to respond to their work, guide their projects, and develop writing skills.
 As students grow in their capacities and confidence, they move from structured classroom learning and group field trips into more intense and prolonged endeavors, including field study, community service, and internships.
 In their final semester students close the progression at its peak, participating in a capstone seminar, conducting an internship, and producing a senior thesis.